Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 and a whole host of other equipment – so you can rest assured that you are in safe hands.

-You will have access to your photos via my secure online gallery, but in addition to this I deliver your photos to you on a USB stick.
+You will have access to your photos via my secure online gallery, but in addition to this, for most packages, I deliver your photos to you on a USB stick.
 I believe that having a USB stick is the best way, as you then can directly upload them onto your computer and you will always have a backup of your photos just to be safe.

 Your photos will be ready within 3 weeks, from the date of your wedding.
 Usually it is much sooner as I like to edit them as soon as possible after the event, but during busy periods it may be closer to the 3 weeks.